 Alterna Savings measures currency risk based on the percentage of foreign denominated financial assets against foreign denominated financial liabilities on a daily basis.
-As of December 31, 2014, the percentage of foreign denominated financial assets is within 90% - 110% of foreign denominated financial liabilities.
+As at December 31, 2015, the percentage of foreign denominated financial assets is within 90%-110% of foreign denominated financial liabilities.